Students and faculty work with lighting and cameras in the new sound stage.

 Instructor, Scriptwriting, Communications and Journalism

-As a playwright, Hanrahan has had plays read, workshopped and produced with various theater companies, including the Arena Stage in Washington D.C.
+Professional Achievements: As a playwright, Peter Hanrahan has had plays read, workshopped and produced with various theatre companies, including the Arena Stage in Washington D.C.
 His play, "Prize Inside" was published in The Best Ten-Minute Plays of 2007 (S&K).
 As a working screenwriter, he has written and rewritten numerous scripts.
 He also has several original screenplay projects in development, including The Lowlands, which is in pre-production with actors John Leguizamo and Alfred Molina.
 He placed among the top 30 entrants in the Nicholl Fellowship Competition, and he has written for television for NBC and the Discovery Channel.
 He lived in Los Angeles for many years, where he worked as one of two in-house Story Analysts for the United Talent Agency.

 Education